S3COPS/AlienVault_OTX-SIEM/README.md

 Simplified and tweaked to support one function - download of subscribed pulses in a format suitable for SIEM Import - designed to support ArcSight, but other vendors will also work.

-For a list of good quality users to subscribe to review otx.pulses
+For a list of good quality users to subscribe to, review the otx.pulses file